-COLOTRUST is a local government investment pool with a stable net asset value (NAV) and its NAV is measured at fair value per share.
-The State Securities Commissioner administers and enforces all State statutes governing COLOTRUST.
-COLOTRUST operates similarly to a money market fund.
-COLOTRUST offers shares in three portfolios, COLOTRUST Prime (Prime), COLOTRUST Plus+ (Plus+) and COLOTRUST Edge (Edge).
+Included in cash and cash equivalents and restricted cash and investments is \$735,757 held in the Colorado Local Government Liquid Asset Trust (the Trust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
+The State Securities Commissioner administers and enforces all State statutes governing the Trust.
+The Trust operates similarly to a money market fund.
+The Trust offers shares in three portfolios, COLOTRUST Prime (Prime), COLOTRUST Plus+ (Plus+) and COLOTRUST Edge (Edge).
 All portfolios may invest in U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain obligations of U.S. government agencies and instrumentalities, and repurchase agreements collateralized with certain U.S. government agencies or instrumentalities.
 Plus+ and Edge may also invest in the highest rated commercial paper.
 The Prime and Plus+ portfolios are restricted to a weighted average maturity (WAM) of 60 days or less while the Edge portfolio incorporates longer-dated securities with a WAM of 60 days or more.
 Both Prime and Plus+ portfolios are rated AAAm by Standard and Poor's and the EDGE portfolio is rated AAAf/S1 by Fitch Ratings.
+The custodian's internal records segregate investments owned by the Trust.

-COLOTRUST records its investments at fair value and the District records its investments in COLOTRUST at net asset value as determined by fair value.
+As of December 31, 2021, the District had \$0 invested in Prime, \$735,757 invested in Plus+, and \$0 invested in Edge.
+The Trust records its investments at fair value and the District records its investments in the Trust at net asset value as determined by fair value.
 Each share of Prime and Plus is equal in value to \$1.00 and the redemption frequency is daily with no redemption notice period.
 Edge's net asset value is managed to approximate a \$10.00 transactional share price and the redemption frequency is five business days.
 The principal value of an Edge investment may fluctuate and could be greater or less than \$10.00 per share at time of purchase, prior to redemption, and at the time of redemption.
 There are no unfunded commitments.
-As of December 31, 2021, the District had \$0 invested in Prime, \$640,237 invested in Plus+, and \$0 invested in Edge.